 U.S. gas production is expected to increase 29 percent from 2010 to 2035 because of shale output, according to the Energy Information Administration.
 LyondellBasell is benefiting from shale-gas extraction that has boosted supplies of natural gas liquids used to make polypropylene resins for bottle caps, car parts and textiles.

 The company’s cash balance surged 80 percent to $3.55 billion during the third quarter, according to a presentation posted on its website today.
-The company is expected to boost its regular dividend 25 percent next year, according to a Bloomberg forecast (LYB).
+The company is expected to boost its regular dividend 25 percent next year, according to a Bloomberg forecast (LYB:US).

 Share repurchases may occur after Jan.
 1 because of a change in the company’s tax treatment under Dutch law, Gallogly said on the call from Houston, where the company’s operational headquarters is located.